 AMHS-KFLA offers a diverse array of supports and services for people experiencing a mental health problem, mental illness or mental health condition.
-For more information about accessing the AMHS-KFLA Mental health services that are right for you, please complete our self-referral form or call 613-544-1356 (Kingston & Frontenac) or 613-354-7521 (Lennox & Addington) weekdays 8:30am-4:30pm.
-For professionals making referrals on behalf of clients, please use our external-referral form or downloadable form.
+For more information about accessing the AMHS-KFLA Mental health services that are right for you, please call 613-544-1356 (Kingston & Frontenac) or 613-354-7521 (Lennox & Addington) weekdays 8:30am-4:30pm.

 Case Managers work with individuals who have mental health or addiction issues and are living independently in the community.
 Clients are assigned a Case Manager with whom they can meet regularly.
 Services are designed to assist clients in their home, work, school and social environments.
 Case Managers provide goal-oriented and individualized supports focusing on improved self-sufficiency, through assessment, planning, referrals, advocacy and the development of skills and resources that meet the individual’s needs.
 Meetings are confidential and can take place in the home, in a community setting (e.g. coffee shop), or at our offices.
 Case management can assist with:

 - Development of problem solving and coping skills.

 - Development of skills for budgeting and personal care as well as time, anger and stress management.